KomputeProject/kompute/examples/pi4_mesa_build/README.md

 # Kompute Pi4 Mesa Build Example

 The Raspberry Pi 4 is an impressive little computer when you consider that the Broadcom GPU is able to run 2x 4K displays.
-This example intends to show how to get Vulkan Kompute up and running on a Raspberry Pi 4.
+This example intends to show how to get Kompute up and running on a Raspberry Pi 4.
 This has huge potential for edge processing using the power of the Pi 4 GPU.

 Special thanks to [Alejandro Piñeiro](https://blogs.igalia.com/apinheiro/) and others for their work on Broadcom drivers for [Mesa](https://gitlab.freedesktop.org/mesa/mesa) which make this example possible.

 ## Raspberry Pi Operating System

 For this experiment we used [RaspiOS Lite 2021-01-12](https://downloads.raspberrypi.org/raspios_lite_armhf/images/raspios_lite_armhf-2021-01-12/2021-01-11-raspios-buster-armhf-lite.zip), though it is likely best to start with the latest available operation system from [Raspberry Pi operating system images](https://www.raspberrypi.org/software/operating-systems/).
 In other experiments the full Raspberry Pi operating system (with desktop environment) was found to work.
-However, when attempting to use Ubuntu on the Raspberry Pi we were not able to run the Python Vulkan Kompute examples.
+However, when attempting to use Ubuntu on the Raspberry Pi we were not able to run the Python Kompute examples.

 ## Running the Pi headless